Skip to content

 Oral NMN raises NAD⁺ (human) NMN supplementation elevated circulating NAD⁺ within weeks; well tolerated.
 Irie et al., Endocr J, 2020

 Physical function & fatigue ~250 mg/day NMN for 12 weeks improved lower-limb function and reduced drowsiness in older adults.
-Liao et al., GeroScience, 2022
+Liao et al., Nutrients, 2022

-How NMN gets in Slc12a8 transporter supports direct cellular uptake of NMN, providing oral bioavailability rationale.
-Fang et al., Nature Metabolism, 2019
+How NMN gets in SLC12A8 was identified as an NMN transporter, supporting direct uptake in the small intestine and providing an oral bioavailability rationale.
+Grozio et al., Nat Metab, 2019

 Study topic Summary of finding Reference

 CD38 drives NAD⁺ loss with age Age-related CD38 upregulation is a major NAD⁺ hydrolase driving NAD⁺ decline and mitochondrial dysfunction; inhibiting or knocking out CD38 preserves NAD⁺.
-Camacho-Pereira et al., Nat Med, 2016
+Camacho-Pereira et al., Cell Metabolism , 2016

 Apigenin, SASP & CD38 Flavone apigenin inhibits CD38 and raises intracellular NAD⁺.
 In disease models it lowers CD38, increases NAD⁺/SIRT3 activity, and reduces inflammatory signaling related to SASP pathways.
-Escande et al., FASEB J., 2013
+Escande et al., Diabetes, 2013

 Study topic Summary of finding Reference